Doishy/Doomsday-Codex/articles/Check_the_Statisteks.md

 So why is this improving?
 I personally thing it's to do with consistency.
 Previously between April (Top ban) and around late October there was little agreement between pilots who talked things through about what to run.
-Many lists were tried to work out where the deck was going and whether it was still viable.
-As touched on in my last article a lot of experienced people also put down the deck and though it still attracted newer pilots, a lot of the experience was lost and a lot of the experienced pilots had to re-learn a lot of things and get used to playstyles without Sensei's Top.
+Many lists were tried un order to work out where the deck was going and whether it was still viable.
+As touched on in my last article a lot of experienced people also put down the deck and though it still attracted newer pilots, a lot of the experience was lost and a lot of the experienced pilots had to re-learn a lot of things and get used to playing the deck without Sensei's Top.

 Part of this also might be the widespread accepted use of Conjurer's Bauble as a card.
 The innocuous little artifact has a lot of potential and some key niche uses for the deck.
 Some people had started to use it but